Secure Code Review

 - Get a deeper view of any security issues in your code and security exposure points.

 DataArt’s cyber-security experts have decades of experience conducting code reviews and continue to stay up-to-date with the latest best practices.
+We help Fortune 1000 companies to maintain a high level of secure coding so as to ensure successful product release.
 Our team members are well-versed in a wide range of programming languages.
 Thus, a source code review with language-specific security expertise helps our clients to identify critical flaws and prevent a major data breach.

 Most of the static analysis tools are fast, efficient, easy to use, and automates the whole secure code review process.
 They test quickly and in large chunks of code.
 They help to raise developer security awareness and detect the first layer of existing vulnerabilities.
 However, these tools still need to be supported by a manual code review performed by security experts who can overcome the limitations of static analysis.